 Relocating family members

-When family members are relocating to your new (temporary) residence during your study, then they are no longer AWBZ (EMEA) insured.
+When relocating family members to your new (temporary) residence during your study, then it is important to note that they will no longer be AWBZ (EMEA) insured.
 Also, they can no longer apply for Dutch health care under the Health Insurance Act.
 However, being co-insured, they are entitled to medical care as specified in the rules of the statutory insurance package of the country of residence where you are temporarily living together.
 All medical expenses will be reimbursed to the country of residence by the Netherlands.

-Are your family members over eighteen?
-Then they are obliged to contribute to the Health Insurance Act by paying the Health Insurance Board.
+If your family members are over 18, they are obliged to contribute to the Health Insurance Act by paying the Health Insurance Board.

 In the Netherlands, your family members are insured for healthcare under the Exceptional Medical Expenses Act and the Health Insurance Act (Insurance Act).
 For the required statement, please contact your insurance company.